ChildOfTheCron/ChildOfTheCron.github.io/_posts/security/2025-11-05-Messing-with-Conditional-Access-Policy-Templates-in-EntraID.md

 To me there doesn’t seem to be an easy way to analyze conditional access policies, without going through each one, then cross-referencing each policy with the overall collection of policies, to figure out if an Identity is or is not allowed to do something.

 This is a chore, but from my experimentation, there exists very few cheat codes that could quickly tell you what a conditional access policy was about.
-However while messing around I found that the templateId field may be somewhat helpful in this context.
+However while messing around I found that the "templateId" field may be somewhat helpful in this context.
+Using it you are able to tell which template the conditional access policy was created from.
+And this templateId remains the same across all Azure tenants.

 ## Conditional Access Policy Templates